ddewolfe/COVID-19_DB_FINAL/README.md

 - gui created in tkinter
 - misc. ddl files and csv for creating the database if you can't connect.

+## Gui issuses
+- we broke our db super last min and  had to change up the tables
+- search and display work everything is in pieces
 ## sources
 - https://datatofish.com/import-csv-sql-server-python/
 - https://www.kaggle.com/imdevskp/covid-19-analysis-visualization-comparisons